Homemade No-Churn Ice Cream Cake with Oreo Crust

 - Next, choose your flavor palate.
 We tend to go chocolate around here, so I started with an Oreo crust, then chocolate and vanilla no-churn ice cream.
-Crushed cookies, chocolate or fudge sauce, even a layer of cake or candies could be added between the ice cream layers.
+Crushed cookies, chocolate or fudge sauce, or even a layer of cake or candies could be added between the ice cream layers.

-- Line your pan with non-stick or heavy duty foil.
+- Line your pan with non-stick foil or heavy duty foil (affiliate links).
 I’ve tried plastic wrap, but the sturdier foil makes removal much easier.
 Trust me on that!

 How to Layer an Ice Cream Cake

 - If you’re using store-bought ice cream, let it soften without becoming totally liquid.
 You’ll want to be able to spread the ice cream evenly in the pan.
 If it’s completely melted, unwanted ice crystals could develop as it refreezes.

-- If you’re topping ice cream atop ice cream, you may need to freeze each layer before adding the next to help keep them level and separate.
+- If you’re topping ice cream over ice cream, you may need to freeze each layer before adding the next to help keep them level and separate.
 My no-churn ice cream was fluffy enough that this step was not necessary.

 - Use an offset spatula to spread the ice cream.
 It helps make for even layers, even in the corners.

-- Freeze the ice cream cake overnight so that all layers are frozen solid.
+- Freeze the ice cream cake overnight before serving so that all layers are frozen solid.